nuejs/nue/packages/nuejs.org/docs/settings.md

 ### lightning_css
 Setting this to `false` disables the default processing with [Lightning CSS](//lightningcss.dev/) and the CSS is served directly as is.

+### native_css_nesting
+Use native CSS nesting intead of converting them to un-nested style rules that are supported in all browsers.
+Setting this to `true` generates a smaller CSS output, but is not supported by the oldest of browsers.
+Check the current [Can I Use](//caniuse.com/css-nesting) statistics for details.

 ### port
 The port number of the development server.
 Default is 8080